Call for Presentations

 Presentations are typically 30 minutes or less including time for questions.

-You will present from the session facilitator's laptop, and will be asked for a copy of your most recent presentation slide deck before the session begins to ensure material is working properly.
+You will present from the session facilitator's laptop, and you will be asked for a copy of your most recent presentation slide deck before the session begins to ensure material is working properly.
 One projector and screen, lectern/podium with stationary microphone, head table, chairs, and a flip chart will be provided.

 Where will I be able to find proceedings of my presentation?

-Am I allowed to promote my company or product?
+Am I allowed to promote my product?

+No. Product promotion is not allowed.
 All papers and presentations must be noncommercial.
 At no time is it permissible for presenters to use their time slot to advertise or promote a product, service, or company.